Lunar Society of Birmingham: Decline 1789–1813

 The outbreak of the French Revolution in 1789 caused political strains between members of the society, but it was the Priestley riots of 1791 in Birmingham itself that saw a decisive falling off of the society's spirit and activities.
 Joseph Priestley himself was driven from the town, leaving England entirely for the United States in 1794, William Withering's house was invaded by rioters and Matthew Boulton and James Watt had to arm their employees to protect the Soho Manufactory.
 Lunar meetings were continued by the younger generation of the families of earlier Lunar members, including Gregory Watt, Matthew Robinson Boulton, Thomas Wedgwood and James Watt junior, and possibly Samuel Tertius Galton.
 Regular meetings are recorded into the nineteenth century – eight in 1800, five or six before August 1801 and at least one in 1802, while as late as 1809 Leonard Horner was describing "the remnant of the Lunar Society" as being "very interesting".
 While individual members continued to produce work of importance, however, the collaborative activity that marked the heyday of the society was noticeably absent.

 The society had definitely collapsed by 1813, however: in August of that year Samuel Galton, Jr. is recorded as having won a ballot for possession of the scientific books from the society's library.

 Modern Lunar Societies

 Among memorials to the Society and its members are the Moonstones; two statues of Watt and a statue of Boulton, Watt and Murdoch by William Bloye; and the museum at Soho House – all in Birmingham.

-In more recent times a new Lunar Society was formed in Birmingham by a group led by Dame Rachel Waterhouse.
-Its aim is to play a leading part in the development of the city and the wider region.
+A new Lunar Society was formed in Birmingham by a group led by Dame Rachel Waterhouse.
+Its aim was to play a leading part in the development of the city and the wider region.
+Clive Stone was elected as Chair of the Lunar Society in July 2023.
+The society was still in operation in 2024.